Gardening Plants & Flowers Shrubs

 Choosing a Location

-Before transplanting, determine whether the tree or shrub likes sun or shade, as well as what its spacing and watering requirements are.
 Your new location should meet the needs of the plant as much as possible.
-For instance, do not locate a plant that craves water next to one that prefers dry conditions.
-Their needs will be incompatible.
+For instance, do not re-locate a plant that craves water next to other plants that prefer dry conditions.
+Their needs will be incompatible, and the transplant will likely suffer.

 What You'll Need